Texasville: Box office

 Texasville performed poorly at the box office.
-It opened at number eleven making $900,000.
-It made 2.2 million its first 38 days.
-The budget was reportedly $20 million.
+It opened at number eleven making $900,000., generating only $2.2 million its first 38 days; the budget was reportedly $20 million.

 One exhibitor said he felt the film "was destined to die.
 It was a picture, from the word go, that all the reports we heard were negative.
 It didn't screen well, there were problems with the story, problems with Bogdanovich.
 Originally there were reports they couldn't sign Timothy Bottoms.
 I just don't think that there was anything more that they could have done.
 It just was not a good motion picture."

-The film could also have been hurt by the fact that The Last Picture Show was one of the few major films of the last 20 years not available on VHS.
-It was only released after Texasville.
+The film's poor box office performance could have also been compounded by the fact that The Last Picture Show was one of the few major films of the last two decades not available on VHS; it was only released after Texasville.
 "It took a great deal of trouble to get the video rights for the 28 songs that are in The Last Picture Show," Bogdanovich said.
-"During the time that Columbia was owned by Coca-Cola, they didn't want to reissue it because it contains so many references to Dr. Pepper.
+"During the time that Columbia was owned by Coca-Cola, they didn't want to reissue it because it contains so many references to Dr Pepper.
 But the current Columbia hierarchy is very supportive of the video release."

 Critical

-On Rotten Tomatoes, the film has a score of 54% from 24 reviews with the critic consensus: "An impressive array of talent on either side of the camera helps compensate for Texasvilles inability to live up to its classic predecessor, but it isn't quite enough."
-Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F.
+On Rotten Tomatoes, the film has a score of 59% from 27 reviews with the critic consensus: "An impressive array of talent on either side of the camera helps compensate for Texasvilles inability to live up to its classic predecessor, but it isn't quite enough."
+Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F.Filmink magazine called it a "bad film", although they blamed Larry McMurtry's source material.
+"Aimless.
+Cartoony.
+No soul.
+Excellent acting from Cybill Shepherd (whose part should have been bigger), Tim Bottoms, Jeff Bridges and Annie Potts.
+But no nuance."
+The magazine felt Picture This, the documentary about the making of the movie, was "everything Texasville is not—brilliantly evocative of a place (love those whining cowboys who want to be in the movie), memorable characters (Larry McMurtry’s worried mother, the original inspiration for Jacy, cuckolded Polly Platt, tormented Bogdanovich, awkward Tim Bottoms), and true drama (returning to the scene of a film where so much happened)."